 A quartet of local musicians will perform Haydn's Op 20, No 5.
 This concert features Adam Diderrich & Marcus Scholtes on the violin, Ethan Filner on the viola, and Rebecca Morton on the cello.
 Special guest Barbara Hankins will round out the group with the clarinet.

 Come and see what Grebel and University of Waterloo have to offer!
 This open house is for students looking to attend UWaterloo in Fall 2018 or beyond!

 At Conrad Grebel, from 10:00am – 5:00pm we will be available to answer your questions, take you on a tour and show you what our residence and/or academic programs have to offer!
 Plan to stay for lunch – we will be offering a special $5 all-you-can-eat meal ticket for prospective students and their families.
 We are also offering free parking - start and/or end your day with us here at Grebel!

 Enjoy an evening of piano and violin music with renowned Austrian musicians Elena Denisova and Alexei Kornienko.
+Free admission, no RSVP required.
 Reception to follow.

 Grebel Alumni are invited to join alumni from the other colleges "Across the Creek" to watch the Raptors take on the Atlanta Hawks at the Air Canada Centre.

 Game time is 7:00 p.m.
 Reception begins at 5:30 at the Real Sports Bar across the street from the Air Canada Centre.